The Maxx: Other issues

-Besides an appearance of the Maxx in Comico Primer #5 (1983), other Maxx issues include an 8-page spread in the first and only issue of Darker Image (March 1993), an incomplete anthology series from Image Comics, as well as The Maxx #½ (June 1993) and a Gen¹³/The Maxx crossover (December 1995).
+An earlier version of Maxx, still called Max the Hare, made his first appearance in Comico Primer #5 (1983).
+Other Maxx issues include his modern version comic book debut, in an 8-page spread in the first and only issue of Darker Image (March 1993), an incomplete anthology series from Image Comics, as well as The Maxx #½ (June 1993) and a Gen13/The Maxx crossover (December 1995).
 Recently, IDW published another crossover series of five issues, Batman/The Maxx (October 2018–February 2019).